quantstamp/qsp-protocol-audit-contract/README.md

 1. Audit View contract:
     - Metadata (owner and contract address): https://s3.amazonaws.com/qsp-protocol-contract/prod/QuantstampAuditView-v-0-meta.json
     - ABI: https://s3.amazonaws.com/qsp-protocol-contract/prod/QuantstampAuditView-v-0-abi.json
+1. QSP token contract address `0x99ea4db9ee77acd40b119bd1dc4e33e1c070b80d`, ABI: http://api.etherscan.io/api?module=contract&action=getabi&address=0x99ea4db9ee77acd40b119bd1dc4e33e1c070b80d&format=raw

 For querying, go to: https://etherscan.io/address/{address}#readContract , where `{address}` is `contractAddress` copied from the corresponding metadata file.

+## Interaction with the protocol

+From our target user perspective, interaction with the protocol involves the following steps:
+1) Give permission allowing Quantstamp protocol to withdraw QSP tokens from your wallet to pay for one or more audits,
+2) Request an automated audit and trigger the actual payment associated with the audit, and
+3) Obtain and view your audit report.

+Below we describe each step in more details.
+We assume that you are using JS Web3 API and that the following variables are used in your code:
+* `quantstamp_token` is the instantiated QSP token contract,
+* `quantstamp_audit` is the instantiated QSP Audit contract,
+* `quantstamp_report_data` is the instantiated QSP Audit Report Data contract,
+* `requestor` is your address that holds the QSP tokens and that you will use to submit an audit request.
+You need some ETH to pay for the gas fees, like with any other transaction on Ethereum.

+Note that the address and ABI for each contract depends on whether you are on Ropsten or Mainnet.
+You can find the relevant information in the previous section.

+### Step 1: Authorize Quantstamp Protocol to collect your QSP as payment

+You can authorize Quantstamp Protocol to collect your QSP as payment as follows:

+`await quantstamp_token.approve(quantstamp_audit.address, _value, {from : requestor});`

+where:
+* `_value` is the total amount of QSP which you are giving permission to withdraw.
+Please note that this amount needs to be multiplied by 10^18 (similarly to how ETH gets converted into Wei).
+One way of doing the conversion is via `web3.toWei(n, "ether")`, where `n` is the amount of QSP tokens.
+The audit price is dynamic and presented on the dashboard: https://qsp-dashboard.quantstamp.com.​ If you want to do three audits and each audit costs 1000 QSP then you would set `​_value`​ to `web3.toWei(3000, "ether")` (as an example).
+You can keep running audits until the audit node has withdrawn the full amount of QSP you set here.

+### Step 2: Request a security audit from Quantstamp Protocol

+You can request an audit as follows:

+`const requestId = await quantstamp_audit.requestAudit(uri, price, {from:requestor});`

+where:
+* `uri` is URI for the smart contract you wish to audit.
+This URI must ​not be a link to Etherscan, Etherchain, etc. It must be a web address which returns only​ plain Solidity source code, like this ​[URI example​](https://raw.githubusercontent.com/OpenZeppelin/openzeppelin-solidity/1d2d18f9dab55b58802c3b1e70257183bb558aa2/contracts/math/SafeMath.sol).
+Do ​not​ enter a [​URL to a Github repo like this example​](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/math/SafeMath.sol).
+We need the URI to the raw code, directly.
+Note that our protocol currently supports Solidity up to version 0.4.24, and that the version must be prefixed with the caret character (^) if it’s lower than 0.4.24.
+* `price` is the audit price.
+The audit price should be no higher than the amount you granted the Quantstamp protocol permission to withdraw in Step 1.
+As previously, you may find it handy to use the conversion function `web3.toWei(n, "ether")` (where `n` is the amount of QSP tokens) to obtain the correct QSP amount.
+* `requestId` is the Id of your request.

+### Step 3: Check status of your audit and view your security report

+Upon successful audit, the QSP Audit contract will emit the following event:

+`LogAuditFinished(requestId, node, auditResult)`

+where:

+* `requestId` is a request Id, and should match the one you obtained in the previous step.
+* `node` is the auditor node that processed your request.
+* `auditResult` is the result of the the audit.

+Once the report is ready, you can obtain it

+`const report  = await quantstamp_report_data.getReport(requestId);`

+where
+* `report` is the audit report submitted by an audit node.

 ## Run locally
 ### Requirements